groupvine/gv-doc/2-members/3-membersGroups.md

 Sub-groups provide additional flexibility in how you manage your membership and target your emails.
-Here are a sub-group’s key features:
+Here are a sub-group's key features:

 * Sub-groups have their own membership that is selected from members of the parent group and independent from other sub-groups.